mingyaulee/Blazor.BrowserExtension/docs/Pages/01_06_SetupExistingProject.md

 0. Add `<BrowserExtensionBootstrap>true</BrowserExtensionBootstrap>` under the `<PropertyGroup>` node in your `.csproj` project file.
 0. Build the project.
 0. This should automatically set up the project files to be compatible for building into browser extension and the `BrowserExtensionBootstrap` property is removed from the `.csproj` project file.
+0. Ideally you should be able to repeat these steps countless times.
+However, if it fails, you can manually set up parts of the project by referring to the steps below.

 ## Manual Setting Up